2022 Annual Grant Recipients - Human Services

 Mothers Trust Foundation partners with over 200 social workers, school counselors, public health nurses, and other professionals who work with children and families and submit requests on their behalf.
 Service requests can be for basic needs like clothing and underwear; stable housing including rent; security deposits or utility assistance; enrichment opportunities including playing a sport or musical instrument or attending summer camp; education-related assistance; and medical assistance including eye glasses, prescriptions and counseling.
 HPCF’s grant provides resources Mothers Trust needs to help low-income youth in Highland Park and Highwood.

 Since May of 2015, the North Suburban Legal Aid Clinic has served hundreds of members of the community, primarily in the areas of housing, immigration, and domestic violence.
 The Clinic provides pro bono legal services to all qualifying individuals who live in Highland Park and Highwood.
-Highland Park Community Foundation’s funding is used to support services the Clinic provides for Highland Park and Highwood residents in all three of the Clinic’s three practice areas, with a specific focus on Housing as there is an ongoing, urgent need with the rollback of the State’s eviction moratorium.
+Highland Park Community Foundation’s funding is used to support services the Clinic provides for Highland Park and Highwood residents in all three of the Clinic’s three practice areas.

 Operation Warm provides warmth, confidence and hope to children in need through the gift of brand-new winter coats.
 Operation Warm partners with individuals, community organizations, and corporations across North America to provide children in need the gift of a brand-new coat.
 Through this, they provide these children with physical and emotional warmth, confidence to socialize and succeed, and hope of a brighter future.
 In 2019, the organization distributed approximately 410,000 coats to 1,200 different communities with the help of 800+ partners in the US and Canada.
 With a matching grant Operation Warm will receive from the Winnetka-Northfield Rotary Club, HPCF’s grant is being used to provide 200 high-quality brand new winter coats to low-income children attending North Shore School District 112 schools.